 “You have no idea what I like.”

-Mumsy, from the Isle of Wight, is all “bygones,” and unflappable in the face is Carl’s naked hate.
+Mumsy, from the Isle of Wight, is all “bygones,” and unflappable in the face of Carl’s naked hatred.

 “Is there no way to start again, after all this time?”